SETI/rms-cspyce/README.md

 `cspyce` may be installed by running `pip install cspyce`.

 Python versions 3.9 thru 3.12 are currently supported, with pre-built wheels available for Linux, MacOS, and Windows.
+NumPy 1.x and 2.x are supported.

 If you are looking for information on running or distributing this code from the GitHub sources, look at the file `README-developers.md` in this directory.